Get a low-cost way to remove water from compressed air, by installing a refrigerated compressed air dryer and avoid condensate problems.

 After that, the cold air is re-heated to room temperature.
 Since a lot of water has condensed into water, the air is now much dryer.

-The evaporator (where the refrigerant cooles down the compressed air) is located at the top of the dryer (the whole area at the top is the insulated evaporator.
+The evaporator (where the refrigerant cools down the compressed air) is located at the top of the dryer (the whole area at the top is the insulated evaporator).

 In the background you see the refrigerant circuit of a compressed air dryer.
 In the middle is the condensate trap (with water discharge lines).

-At the right the condensor with cooling fan.
+At the right the condenser with cooling fan.
 In the middle you see the refrigerant pipes that go to the evaporator.
 At the left the condensate trap again.

 Types of refrigerated compressed air dryers

 There are basically two types of refrigerated compressed air dryers.
 Cycling and non-cycling.
 The advantage of the cycling dryer is that it will increase or decrease cooling capacity according to air use.
 This reduces the energy used and saves you money.

 The non-cycling is the most common type and is extremely reliable and have the lowest maintenance